 The key feature of this demonstration is testing of new services is added at design time of network service or service chains.
 Adding to it, delivery or updates to new network services is verified during run time; if in case any update fails to execute, it can be roll back before reaching to customers.

 As a sample case for this PoC, a network slicing scenario containing three different slices is considered which are having different type of characteristics, output for customers and KPIs to meet requirements from services that service providers are delivering.
 Here in this example, slices involved are: Mobile broadband having an important KPI as throughput, Massive IoT targeted KPI is packet loss and for industrial automation targeted KPI is latency.

 ETSI Open Source MANO is used in conjunction with RIFT.IO’s RIFT.ware solution for NFV orchestration while OpenStack was used as the virtual infrastructure manager (VIM).

-For a large scale implementation of 5G network slices comprised of different but targeted service chains, an active end to end service assurance can be achieved with real time monitoring and testing empowered with DevOps for automating operations.
-The key part of this PoC is the deployment of virtual test agents as part of network service chains to keep an eye during lifetime of service.
-It can send real time insight to control center about the health of the service.
+For a large scale implementation of 5G network slices comprised of different but targeted service chains, an active end to end service assurance can be achieved with real-time monitoring and testing empowered with DevOps for automating operations.
+The key part of this PoC is the deployment of virtual test agents as part of network service chains to keep an eye during a lifetime of service.
+It can send real-time insight to control center about the health of the service.